Command Climate Assessment Process

 7. When a DEOCS is requested electronically a user name, password and URL are provided to the survey administrator.
 When the command closes out the survey the administrator must specifically request that the report be generated.
 When the DEOCS is administered manually or as a combination of electronic and manual, the commander shall also provide a copy of the final DEOCS report, to include all comments, to the ISIC.

 8. OPNAVINST 5354.1F, CH-1 Navy Equal Opportunity Policy, requires both active and reserve commanders, commanding officers, and officers-in-charge to complete command climate assessments within 90 days after assumption of command and annually as follow-up assessments during command tenure.
-The assumption of command climate assessment must begin no later than the 30th day after assuming command.
+The assumption of command climate assessment (CCA) must begin no later than the 30th day after assuming command.
 Note: Personnel assigned to Reserve augment units (units not listed on the SNDL) will be surveyed by their cognizant supported command.
+Requests to postpone or extend CCA timelines shall be vetted by the commanding officer and routed through cognizant Echelon II command to N173 for approval.

 9. The command climate assessment shall be completed using the triangulation method as defined in the OPNAVINST 5354.1F CH-1.
 When administering the DEOCS electronically the command climate assessment may not take longer than 60 days, 110 days for reserve commands, from the start of the survey to the submission of the executive summary to the commander.
 The timeline is outlined below: